 This is one of the common questions for the select concerned when it comes to rewiring your old house or moving into a new one.
 You know that heavy electrical equipment do need dedicated circuits.
-But does a gas range need one?
+But does a gas range outlet need a dedicated circuit?
 Let’s find out.

 Dedicated circuits are electrical circuits that only supply one appliance at a time.
 So whatever appliance is connected to it is isolated from any other appliance.
 This is actually a good thing, because an overload in one appliance does not blow out the other one.
 They are required to be installed as regulated by the National Electric Code.
 If you are wondering – does a gas range need a dedicated circuit, we have the answer.
 Read on.